dcl-2019-01/curriculum/docs/factor-basics.md

 <small>(Builds on: [String basics](string-basics.md))</small>

 Factors are similar to strings, but they can be put in any order.
-This makes them particularly useful for visualisation because alphabetical order is rarely the best order.
+This makes them particularly useful for visualization because alphabetical order is rarely the best order.

 ## Readings